darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 ![a.36](a.36.png)

 Of course this is the only symmetric choice so it's not surprising.
-But what is charming is that, that fact, is forced upon us by the calculation that shows that the minimum of little b and c is less than h.
-End of proof.
+But what is charming is that, that fact, is forced upon us by the calculation that shows that the minimum of little b and c is less than h. **End of proof**.

+# next 42m21s

 Why is this very nice?
 If you compare it with Kelly's proof that contains the same element, Kelly says, well, consider all, lines, all possible combinations for q and E. All possible pairs of a line and a point not on that line.
 Finite collection, at least one such pair contains the minimum distance.
 And then he says well OK suppose that that, of course Kelly in 1948 proved it by a contradiction, so immediately he says suppose that there are three points on the line q and then he derives a contradiction, we don't need to do that.
 Now, at the time, Kelly's introduction of the euclidian distance was greeted as a great invention, original idea that only a genius can have, because of course it is a foreign element because the problem statement itself has nothing to do with euclidian metric, its the, the theorem is a affine invariant.
 So it is a foreign element, but we know that given a program with a repetition we know that whereas the invariant of the repetition is uniquely determined by the program itself, the variant function, the decreasing thing that one invents to prove the termination argument, that's not determined at all, if you have some function t that decreases, any monotonic function of it will do it as well, of t, will do it as well.
 So we know, that if in arguments like that any inventiveness is required, it is at the choice of the variant function.
 Now I have taken extensive experiments with this problem at oral examinations and I have also shown this a number of times lecturing to an audience.
 At the critical moment, that the euclidian distance between q and E has to be invented.
 It has always been the audience that supplied this foreign body to the argument.
 In short, as soon as you regard this as a programming exercise, Kelly's invention becomes the most natural thing to do.
 So there has been progress.
 As final mark of progress, I would like to read to you, because it's a little bit long to write down.

 [Video bookmark](https://www.youtube.com/watch?v=U_zcIgNNjbw&t=46m14s)